Search

 An AoC which will take place soon after the CMSA written examination entry closing date, but prior to the written examinations, to allow all entry administration to take place prior to the written examination.

-In 1998 THE SASA JOHN COUPER MEDAL replaced the South African Society of Anaesthetists Medal which was endowed in 1979.
-This change was made to pay tribute to the life-long contribution of the late Professor John Couper to the affairs of anaesthesia, and in particular his contributions to anaesthetic training and practice in South Africa.
-The medal is awarded to candidates who achieve excellent results in the Diploma examination of the College of Anaesthetists of South Africa.
+The Medal is awarded to a candidate who achieves the highest marks in the written component of the Diploma examination of the College of Anaesthetists of South Africa.
+As of 1998, the SASA JOHN COUPER MEDAL replaced the South African Society of Anaesthetists Medal, endowed in 1979.
+This change was made to pay tribute to the lifelong contribution of the late Professor John Couper to the affairs of anaesthesia and his contributions to anaesthetic training and practice in South Africa.

 Important Notice